rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

    a future is being polled then the future should be re-polled, even if the current `poll` returns `Poll::Pending`.
 This requires putting a retry loop into the executor.
-1. A kernel callback may call `Waker::wake` after its future finishes executing, and the executor must ignore those wakeups.
+1. A kernel callback may call `Waker::wake` after its future returns `Poll::Ready`.
+After `poll` returns `Poll::Ready`, the executor should not `poll` the future again, so Barbara adds code to ignore those wakeups.
 This duplicates the "ignore spurious wakeups" functionality that exists in the future itself.

 Ultimately, this made the executor logic [quite nontrivial](https://github.com/tock/design-explorations/blob/master/size_comparison/futures/src/task.rs).